The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Baseline Specification

-The marginal effects of the model defined in (\ref{eq: 1}) measure the change in probability of a transaction appearing in the first quartile.
-Mathematically, it is defined as the partial derivative of the distribution function.
+The marginal effects of the model defined in Equation (\ref{eq: 1}) measure the change in probability of a transaction appearing in the first quartile.
+Mathematically, marginal effects are defined as partial derivatives of the distribution function.

-Ideally, a transaction's position in the mempool should be a strong predictor of it's position in the finalized block, and gas fees would be the only factor affecting transaction reordering.
-In practice, this is not what we find.
+If no transaction reordering was occurring, the only significant indicator of a transaction's position in the finalized block would be its position in the mempool.
+If mempool position is not a significant predictor of finalized block position but only max fee per gas is, then there would be evidence of reordering but the mechanism of reordering would be transparent and fair.
+Those with the highest valuation for rapid transaction execution would pay the most.
+Neither of these scenarios is consistent with our empirical findings.

-We will later report estimates for the entire month of October 2024, but we illustrate the model's estimation by reporting results in Table \ref{tab:ordered_model_estimates} using transaction data from October 1, 2024:
+We will later report estimates for the entire month of October 2024, but we illustrate the model's estimation by reporting results in Table \ref{tab:ordered_model_estimates_probit} using transaction data from October 1, 2024.\footnote{We show in the appendix that results that are significant under iid standard errors remain significant under robust standard errors.}\textsuperscript{,}\footnote{Using the test methodology developed in \citet{Wooldridge_2014} and the average gas price per block one block and two blocks back as instruments, we did not find evidence of endogeneity for the max fee per gas at a 5\% level.
+To be conservative, we include average gas price as a control variable.}

 The mempool position of a transaction is not a statistically significant predictor of its position in the block.
-The maximum fee per gas, going to DEX, going to an MEV agent, coming from DEX, and coming from an MEV agent are all statistically significant predictors of a transaction's block position at all common significance levels, but the impact of the max fee per gas is orders of magnitude smaller than all other significant predictors.
+This demonstrates that block builders are not preserving time priority in their construction of blocks.
+The maximum fee per gas, going to DEX, going to an MEV agent, coming from DEX, and coming from an MEV agent are all statistically significant predictors of a transaction's block position.
 DEX transactions are much more likely to move up, whether they are transactions to or from the DEX.
-The largest effect is whether the transaction involves the MEV.\footnote{As a further robustness check, the model for October 1, 2024 was reestimated with both block position and mempool position measured in deciles.
-The sign and statistical significance of results remained unchanged.
-Maximum fee per gas and transaction characteristics remain statistically significant predictors of block position, and mempool position provides little additional information.}
+The largest effect is whether the transaction involves the MEV.\footnote{In the appendix, we report results of a 5-category and 10-category model.
+Results remain consistent in terms of sign and significance.
+However, computational time increases significantly.}

-The average marginal effects for the significant variables are in Table \ref{tab:avg_marginal}.
+The average marginal effects for the main variables of interest are in Table \ref{tab:avg_marginal_probit}.
+These marginal effects reflect the full model with controls.